Book an Appointment

 More About Terri

-Dr. Fletcher grew up in Sugar Land, Texas, and began her journey into psychology at the Menninger Clinic’s OCD residential program.
-Her research focuses on expanding access to evidence-based treatment for anxiety, OCD, and trauma through innovative approaches like video telehealth.
+Her research has focused on expanding access to evidence-based treatment for anxiety, OCD, and trauma through innovative approaches like video telehealth.
 She has received multiple federal research grants from the VA and Department of Defense and has authored over 90 peer-reviewed publications.
-Outside of work, Dr. Fletcher finds joy in nature, books, and family life.
-She is a proud parent to four daughters and shares her home with two high-spirited Scottish Terriers.
+Check out Dr. Fletcher’s CV for a list of publications.
+Dr. Fletcher is considered a leader in the field of PTSD and anxiety-related disorders.

 Let’s Connect If you’re ready to take the first step, I offer a free 15-minute consultation to see if we’re a good fit.
 I’d love to help you or someone you care about take meaningful steps toward lasting wellness.